Dineshkarthik/OSM-Translate-TelegramBot/README.md

  - export_type - For exporting data from DB
     - batch - To export data which is not exported already.
     - all - To export all available data which are wither verified or translated.
+ - bot_admin - Telegram username of the user to be given Admin access.

 ## Execution
 ```sh